 Love Plus made money in Japan, and attracted media attention (perhaps because of obsessive fans).
 In May 2011, the company Teatime created an adults-only game called Renai+H with similar gameplay.

 In the late 1970s to early 1980s, a large number of video game companies rushed to release their own Space Invaders-like games.
 Some of these were hardly distinguishable from the original, e.g. Leijac's Space King and IPM's IPM Invader by two companies now better known as Konami and Irem, respectively.
-Of all the early imitators, Namco'sGalaxian is probably the best remembered, while Nintendo's Space Fever and Sega's Invinco! may be regarded as mere footnotes to history.
+Namco'sGalaxian was the most popular variation on the Space Invaders theme, spawning an incredible number of bootleg knockoffs and derivative games as well as several official sequels.
+Less creative Space Invaders imitators included Nintendo's Space Fever and Sega's Invinco!, which are merely footnotes in the histories of these famous video game companies.
 TI Invaders for the TI-99, Avenger for the VIC-20, and Space Assault for the Color Computer were first-party Space Invaders clones for systems that never received authorized ports.

-Quake ended up being the leader in a different way - there are a whole slew of games running on its engines (particularly Quake III: Arena's) or derivatives of them (such as Call of Duty's IW Engine or Valve Software's GoldSrc and Source), in comparison to the competing Unreal engine.
+Quake ended up being the leader in a different way — there are a whole slew of games running on its engines (particularly Quake III: Arena's) or derivatives of them (such as Call of Duty's IW Engine or Valve Software's GoldSrc and Source).
+In the more modern day, it's shifted over towards the competing Unreal Engine - while third-party usage of the Q3A and original Unreal engines were about equal and slightly favoring the former in the old days, now there's only about a dozen releases on the Doom 3 engine versus half a thousand on Unreal Engines 3 and 4 each.

-Metal Slug lead to an handful of fast-paced run and gunners with a cartoony yet intricate art style.
+Metal Slug led to a handful of fast-paced run and gunners with a cartoony yet intricate art style.
 Examples include Demon Front, CT Special Forces, Commando: Steel Disaster, and Alien Hominid.

 Pac-Man gave rise to such a wave of unauthorized clones that the arcade version of Ms. Pac-Man and the Apple ][ version of Pac-Man were originally developed as such.
 K.C.
 Munchkin for the Odyssey² was close enough to get sued, though it became something a bit different.
 Munch Man for the TI-99 was almost too much like Pac-Man in its prototype version; the final release had a different maze and the superficial substitution of laying chains for eating dots.
 ADK's Crush Roller (also known asMake Trax) similarly switched picking/eating stuff up to laying stuff down, and originally ran on an arcade board that cloned the Pac-Man hardware.
 Some developers of dot-collecting Maze Games were a bit more inventive, and Lady Bug, Lock 'n' Chase and Mouse Trap were respectable enough games in their own right to see release on multiple platforms.

 Pokémon spawned its share of imitators, like: Spectrobes, which gets lampshaded in Game Informer's review of the first game.
-Gotta Dig Up Fossilized Remains Of 'Em All!
+Gotta Dig Up Fossilized Remains of 'Em All!
+Yo-Kai Watch is heavily inspired by Pokemon and was popular enough to give the series a run for its money in Japan, becoming a rival Cash Cow Franchise not soon after the second game came out.

 Farmville is an interesting case.
 The game was inspired by Chinese web game called Happy Farm, which itself is inspired by Harvest Moon.
 Now with the popularity of social network farming games, Marvelous decided to follow the leader that was following Marvelous...